Arahbar2000/clustering/README.txt

--images : path to directory containing stored image files -stats_s : path to directory to store generated csv files of stats for small clusters in each image -stats_l : path to directory to store generated csv files of stats for large clusters in each image
+-images : path to directory containing stored image files -stats_s : path to directory to store generated csv files of stats for small clusters in each image -stats_l : path to directory to store generated csv files of stats for large clusters in each image -shapes : path to shapes directory to store white masks of each cluster as well as the ellipses

 here is the list of optional options: